As always we get to hear some of Gawronsky’s background, how long she has been part of the MGEU and how she rose up the ranks.

 Just after the election in April of 2016, Gawronsky had asked to meet with the Premier to launch MGEU’s relationship with the new government.
 For one reason or another, they did not end up meeting until November 1, 2016.
 During that meeting the Premier mentioned that they had “inherited a mess” and might want feedback from the MGEU.
 Gawronsky replied that she would be happy to meet with him at any time to discuss what the concerns are and how to solve the problems.
 Gawronsky specifically mentioned financial concerns, but the Premier did not respond.

 At some point (I think it was in late 2017, but I am not sure).
 Rick Stevenson called Gawronsky to talk about the possibility of mandatory reduced work weeks (currently there is a system where MGEU employees can voluntarily agree to work fewer days).

 “Is this about Bill 28 (the PSSA)?”
 Gawronsky asked.
 Stevenson didn’t answer and instead said something about work/life balance and salaries.

 “Well, it isn’t time yet,” she said.
 “We have the GEMA (the general management agreement for MGEU members) coming up, and we still don’t know what is going to happen with Bill 28 and this passed but not proclaimed situation.”

 I gather that that was the end of that discussion.

-Shannon Carson then shifted to the MEGU submissions to the government’s committee on then Bill 28, which Gawronsky herself made.
+Shannon Carson then shifted to the MGEU submissions to the committee responsible for reviewing Bill 28, which Gawronsky herself made.
 It reiterates the union’s general approach: